-American who enthused about Bali lifestyle being deported
+American who enthused Bali was queer-friendly being deported

 “This island has been amazing because of our elevated lifestyle at much lower cost of living.
 I was paying $1,300 for my LA studio.
 Now I have a treehouse for $400,” one of Gray’s posts on Twitter said.

-Some points from Gray’s posts on Twitter were the basis of the government’s decision to deport her, said Jamaruli Manihuruk, chief of the Bali regional office for the Ministry of Law and Human Rights.
+Gray’s posts were considered to have “disseminated information disturbing to the public,” which was the basis for her deportation, said Jamaruli Manihuruk, chief of the Bali regional office for the Ministry of Law and Human Rights.

+A statement from the office cited her descriptions of Bali providing comfort for LGBT and being easily accessible during the pandemic.
+It also referenced tweets with links to her e-book, which had direct links to agents who could help foreigners move to the island.

-“She stated that she could provide easy access to Bali through the recommended agency and offered the low living costs in Bali, that is comfortable and LGBTQ+ friendly,” Manihuruk said at a news conference Tuesday.
+“She stated that she could provide easy access to Bali through the recommended agency and offered the low living costs in Bali, that it is comfortable and LGBTQ-friendly,” Manihuruk said at a news conference Tuesday.

-Her tweets also referenced her e-book costing $30 and a follow-up consultation for $50, indicating she was working without a business visa.
+Her tweets also referenced her e-book costing $30 and a follow-up consultation about becoming an expatriate in Bali for $50.
 “She is suspected of carrying out business activities by selling e-books and put a rate for consulting (about) Bali tourism,” Manihuruk said.

-Many Indonesian social media users were furious that she was showing off living and working in Bali without a proper visa.
+Many Indonesian social media users were furious that she was showing off living and working in Bali without a proper business visa.

 “I am not guilty.
-I have not overstayed my visa.
+I have not overstayed my (tourist) visa.
 I am not making money in Indonesian rupiah.
-I put out a statement about LGBT and I am deported because I am LGBT,” Gray told reporters after Immigration officials announced the deportation.
+I put out a statement about LGBT and I am deported because of LGBT,” Gray told reporters after Immigration officials announced the deportation.

 Indonesia has temporarily restricted foreigners from coming to the country since Jan.
 1 to control the spread of COVID-19, and public activities have been restricted on Java and Bali islands.